Click on the links below to preview selected pages from this course.

 - The Board of Clinical Laboratory Personnel

-- The major pieces of legislation that govern clinical laboratory personnel in Florida are:
+- Which of the following laws and rules govern clinical laboratory personnel in Florida?

 - Personnel and Qualifications